mohdibrahimaiml/EPI-RECORDER/README.md

 ### Cryptographic Integrity

 **Every .epi file:**
-- 🔐 Signed with Ed25519 (same as Signal, age)
+- 🔐 Signed with Ed25519 (same as Signal, SSH)
 - ✅ Tamper-proof (any modification breaks signature)
-- 🔍 Publicly verifiable
+- 🔍 Publicly verifiable (anyone can check)
-- � Private key stays on your machine
+- 🔑 Private key stays on your machine

 ### Offline Viewing